C4T-BuT-S4D/ctfcup-2023-igra/README.md

 # ctfcup-2023-igra

-This is a repository with a CTF game for the [CTFCUP 2023](https://ctfcup.ru/) finals.
+Source code of the CTF game developed for the [CTFCUP 2023](https://ctfcup.ru/) finals.

 Game consists of 3 levels.
-There are four items on every level the player can collect.
+There are 4 items on every level the player can collect.
 Participants were given a source code of the game, level and the game server connection info.
 The challenge was to collect as many items as possible on the level.
-To do so, participants may want to write cheats, exploit the game engine bugs and so on.
+To do so, participants were allowed to write cheats, exploit the game engine bugs and so on.
 Game format is inspired by [Google's hackceler8](https://capturetheflag.withgoogle.com/hackceler8).

 ## How to run